Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/data-connectors/excel-data-source.md

 ![New connection panel](/static/assets/on-premise/images/report-designer/manage-data/excel-data-source/execute-schema-file.png)
 6. Click `Finish` to save the data source with a relevant name to proceed with designing report.
 ![Dataset list view](/static/assets/on-premise/images/report-designer/manage-data/excel-data-source/file-data-list.png)

-> NOTE: Multiple table joins are not supported for the Excel data source in Bold Reports.

 ## Importing data